 Did your parents tell you to spit out the seeds from grapes when you were a kid?
-They might have been wrong.
-Scientists are finding out that grape seed extract can benefit health.
+If they did, they might have been wrong.
+Scientists are finding out that grape seed extract can actually benefit many features of our health.

-From acne to high blood pressure and even Alzheimer’s, we break down the best uses for this dietary supplement.
+From acne to high blood pressure and even Alzheimer’s, in this article we break down the best uses for this dietary supplement.

 What is Grape Seed Extract (GSE)?

 Grape seed extract was developed in the 1970’s but GSE or vitis vinifera has been used in raw form since ancient Greece to treat a variety of inflammatory conditions.

 This bitter tasting supplement is made from the powdered seeds of red wine grapes.
 Not to be confused with similar products such as resveratrol (also from grapes) or Pycnogenol® (same molecule, different source), this natural extract offers a wide variety of benefits.

 We’ll answer all your questions, including “Is grapeseed oil good for you?”
 Careful though: if you’re allergic to grapes, grape seeds won’t process any easier.

 How It Works

 Grape seed extracts are full of antioxidants, phenolic acids, anthocyanins, flavonoids and oligomeric proanthocyanidin complexes (OPCs).
 But what do all these big words in little grapes do in a body?